Riandra4trend/CompfestAIC/README.md

 - **Map Agent**: Domain crawling and link discovery
 - **Listing Agent** (Category/Browse/Collection): All listing data and their corresponding URLs from the page.
-- **PDP Agent** (Product Detail Page): Structured data extraction from detail pages
+- **General Agent** (Data Extraction): Extracts structured data from any targeted page (listing pages or product/detail pages) based on user-requested fields.

-This architecture allows users to execute comprehensive scraping workflows—traditionally requiring hundreds of lines of custom code—using simple prompts like "extract all product details from example.com."
+This architecture allows users to execute comprehensive scraping workflows—traditionally requiring hundreds of lines of custom code—using simple prompts like "extract all listing from example.com."

 # How ScrapeGPT Works